The William Lowell Putnam Mathematical Competition

 The PRMIA Risk Management Challenge is an annual competition on solving realistic business problems with a risk management focus.
 The competition is open to all undergraduate and graduate students.
 There is no specific coursework required, but background in finance, economics and mathematics will be beneficial.
 To participate, students build teams of 3-4 members and pay a 100 USD registration fee per team.

 The competition consists of two stages.
-There are regional competitions in the following nine cities: Chicago, Dublin, Edmonton, London, Montreal, Moscow, New York, Toronto and Vancouver.
-Yes, one of these nine cities really is Edmonton.
+There are regional competitions in several cities across the world.
+One of these regional competitions takes place in Edmonton.
 The winning team of each regional competition will attend the international competition.
 The winning team of the international competition will receive up to 10,000 USD pooled from registration fees (subject to US tax law).
 The Edmonton Chapter of PRMIA and its sponsors will provide financial support toward the travel expenses to the international competition of the Edmonton winning team.

 If you have any questions about the PRMIA Risk Management Challenge, please contact Dr. Christoph Frei (email@example.com).